 Montessori education develops the child in all of its holistic dimensions.
 The Montessori curriculum encourages self-discipline, self-knowledge, independence, academic skills, problem-solving ability, social development, and an enthusiasm for learning through a combination of a self-regulated and multi-sensory approach.
 One of the most essential, stimulating, and supportive elements in children’s learning is the prepared environment.
 Working within a classroom, well-equipped with a wide range of carefully designed, hands-on materials, children are encouraged to explore, understand, and experience the joy of discovering the world around them.

 In a typical Montessori classroom, the teacher or guide blends in with the children.
 The children independently choose their own activities, which are designed to teach daily living skills, from cooking to sensorial acuity, numeration and arithmetic, as well as writing skills and reading.
 The guide gives individual or group presentations of the material to those who need them.

 Children become self-regulated through concentrating on stimulating self-chosen tasks that they can pursue individually or in groups; Montessori called this process “normalization.”
 There is a progression of activities which require focused movement, balanced body coordination and high levels of concentration.
-Among which are “walking on the line” and “silence game” where children are invited and encouraged to be physically still and focus on the objects in the classroom environment, taking these children to the highest level of discipline and self-control.
+Among these are “walking on the line” and “the silence game” where children are invited and encouraged to be physically still and focus on the objects in the classroom environment, taking these children to the highest level of discipline and self-control.

-For more than 100 years, scientific method of Montessori pedagogy has provided strong foundation to the students.
+For more than 100 years, the scientific method of Montessori pedagogy has provided strong foundation to students.
 These Montessori alumni have shown great contribution towards education and have transformed the world through their imagination and creativity.
-A few among those are
+A few among them are:

 Address: 3700 Louetta Road, Spring, TX, 77388